LiamKarlMitchell/toggl_active_collab_bridge/README.md

 The Workspace ID can be seen in the url when you click the settings of the Workspace on the toggl.com/app/workspaces page the program can alternatively find it by the configured Name if needed.

+TODO: Rewrite getting started instructions for new Active Collab 7!
 Set up your Active Collab API key subscription and put it in the Config.

 Install node modules.